Priority Canvas Eisenhower Matrix Template

 DO FIRST

-• Complete project with immediate hard deadline
+• Finish deliverable with a hard deadline today

 • Address critical issue blocking team progress